chat-export: Convert WhatsApp Chats to HTML

 Examples:

-Custom output directory (creates chat folder in /tmp instead of current directory): python main.py -n -z "chat.zip" -p "Your Name" -o "/tmp"
+Custom output directory (creates chat folder in /tmp instead of current directory): chat-export -n -z "chat.zip" -p "Your Name" -o "/tmp"

 Supported languages